ChiSqre/ChiSqre.github.io/README.md

 ## Quick start

-1. Replace `assets/Andrew_Farell_Resume.pdf` with your actual resume PDF (keep the same name or update the link in `index.html`).
-2. Edit text in `index.html` as needed (About, Specialties, Experience).
+1. Edit text in `index.html` as needed (About, Specialties, Experience).
-3. Push to GitHub and enable Pages (Settings → Pages → from branch).
+2. Push to GitHub and enable Pages (Settings → Pages → from branch).

 ## Local preview